austenapigo/lotus/README.md

 ### Introduction

 High-throughput sequencing has accelerated the rate at which we can characterize host-associated microbiomes and sequencing-based datasets are ever-accumulating.
 However, often times we have little to no information about the ecological or evolutionary context for many of these pairwise interactions.
-How should we try to make sense of these datasets rich with information about composition (i.e., taxonomy) and interaction frequency (i.e., read counts between species), but (usually) without much else?
+How should we try to make sense of these datasets rich with information about composition (i.e., taxonomy) and interaction frequency (i.e., read counts) but (usually) not much else?

 We propose that host specificity, or the degree to which microbial symbionts are restricted within a host community, provides a reasonable first step to generate ecological and evolutionary information about the symbiont niche.
-In our most recent pre-print (Apigo and Oono 202X; _____), we explore how host specificity can provide insight to the relationships between plants and their cryptic fungal symbionts and use these metrics to test hypotheses that seek to identify general mechanisms that can predict host-specific interactions.
+In our most recent pre-print [Apigo and Oono 202X](_____), we explore how host specificity can provide insight to the relationships between plants and their cryptic fungal symbionts and use these metrics to test hypotheses that seek to identify general mechanisms that can predict host-specific interactions.
 We think the metrics we use can be leveraged across many systems and have advantages over commonly-used multivariate techniques (e.g., ordination).

 **The purpose of this package is to provide functions that:**
 1. **Quantify host specificity metrics per symbiont**